Our guide for independent travellers to Lake Issyk-Kul

 Yes!
 We really enjoyed our time in Karakol.
 Even though the town’s attractions are quickly exhausted, there is a lot of diversity in the surrounding area.
 Karakol also has some of the best budget accommodation we experienced in Kyrgyzstan.

-Bokonbayevo is a fairly nondescript typical Kyrgyz town but it’s a good base for exploring the lake’s southern attractions.
+Bokonbayevo is a fairly nondescript typical Kyrgyz town but it’s a good base for exploring lake Issyk-Kul’s southern attractions.
 The marshrutka stop is next to the CBT (Kyrgyz Community Based Tourism Association) office and someone representing either CBT or one of the other tourism agencies in town is sure to find you.
 The town is a few kilometres from the lake and we opted to stay in a more rural setting, near the village of Tong in a yurt close to the lake shore.
 Other travellers choose to make Tamga their base but if you want to organise trekking, horse riding or other excursions independently of your guest house, Bokonbayevo is the best place to do so.

 What to Do Around Bokonbayevo

-Two girls who we met at Bel-Tam Yurt Camp had arranged for a taxi to take them to two nearby attractions and asked if we’d like to go with them and share the cost.
+Two women who we met at Bel-Tam Yurt Camp had arranged for a taxi to take them to two nearby attractions and asked if we’d like to go with them and share the cost.
 We visited Fairy Tale Canyon to the east and Shor-Kol salt lake west of Bokonbayevo.
 The cost of the transport was 2600 som (approximately US$36) shared between the four of us.

 Shor-Kol (Tuz-Kol) – Salt Lake and Mud Baths